 also include continuing care retirement communities.
 They have several different levels

 of care that residents can move through.

 Nursing homes, or skilled-nursing facilities.
 They give round-the-clock service and

 supervision, medical care, and rehabilitation for residents who are mostly frail,

 To find long-term care for yourself or someone else:

-costs, and payment methods.
-You should also ask about services that may be important
+of residents, costs, and payment methods.
+You should also ask about services that

-residents' family members.
-Check out the facility for cleanliness and safety.
-Watch
+staff, residents, and residents' family members.
+Check out the facility for cleanliness

 For more information, visit the National Institute on Aging, the Eldercare Locator, and the Centers for Medicare and Medicaid Services.